 Quick note: A content grouping is a collection of content groups.
 The structure of content grouping looks like this…

-There are three ways to set up content groupings and to assign content to these groupings:
+There are three ways to set up content groupings and assign content to them:

-- Group by Tracking Code (modify the tracking code on each web page): Add a line of code that identifies the content index number and the Content Group.
+- Tracking Code: Modifies the tracking code on each web page by adding a line of code that identifies the content index number and the Content Group.

-- Group Using Extraction (extract content based on URL or page title): Use a regular expression to identify a full or partial URL, page title, or screen name.
+- Extraction: Extract content based on URL or page title by using a regular expression to identify a full or partial URL, page title, or screen name.

-- Group Using Rule Definitions: Use the rules editor to create simple rules to identify content.
+- Rule Definitions: Use the rules editor to create simple rules to identify content.